InZights/CODSOFT/README.md

 Use domain knowledge to identify relevant features.
 Model Selection and Training:

-Experiment with algorithms suitable for imbalanced datasets (e.g., Random Forest, XGBoost, LightGBM).
+Experiment with algorithms suitable for imbalanced datasets (e.g., Logistic Regression, XGBoost).
 Train the selected model on the preprocessed data.
 Model Evaluation: